BrianGleason/RecipeParser/README.md

 	4. If no substitute exists, replace with Tofu
 2. Transform https://www.allrecipes.com/recipe/244716/shirataki-meatless-meat-pad-thai/ to Non-vegetarian:
   - Enter 2 at prompt
-  - Note

-  	1. If ingredient is fruit, vegetable, or Natural/Organic Food, it's replaced with a random meat (scraped from web)
+  - If ingredient is fruit, vegetable, or Natural/Organic Food, it's replaced with a random meat (scraped from web)
 	2. This is only done once (don't want to replace too many non-meat ingredients w/ meats), and it prefers to replace Natural/Organic Foods
 	3. If no replacement is found, a random ingredient is replaced
 3. Transform https://www.allrecipes.com/recipe/16167/beef-bourguignon-i/ to Healthy:
   - Enter 4 at prompt, then enter 1
-  - See video for explanation - Carson
+  - (Conservative healthy method) Replaces certain ingredients with reasonable healthy alternatives, and reduces serving size slightly.
+  - Healthy alternatives was based on what the USDA FoodBank deems a healthy alternative to a given ingredient, within the same category.
 4. Transform https://www.allrecipes.com/recipe/228285/teriyaki-salmon/ to Un-healthy:
   - Enter 5 at prompt, then enter 2
-  - See video for explanation - Carson
+  - (Aggressive unhealthy method) Replaces most ingredients with somewhat reasonable unhealthy alternatives, and increases serving size slightly.
 5. Transform https://www.allrecipes.com/recipe/229293/korean-saewoo-bokkeumbap-shrimp-fried-rice/ to Italian:
   - For our cuisine transformation, we transformed all the ingredient catagories that have the largest impact on flavor and 'cuisine' without changing the core of the meal. (seasonings and herbs, produce, sauces)